Relativistic Bose-Einstein condensation with disorder: Introduction and motivation

 In real physical situations, the presence of some sort of disorder in the system is unavoidable.
-The disorder can be due to uncontrollable disturbances external to the system, or due to an incomplete treatment of degrees of freedom associated with fields that couple to the field of interest.
+The disorder can be due to uncontrollable disturbances external to the system; for instance in a cosmological context such perturbations can originate from standard inflationary fluctuations, required to generate large-scale structures.
+On the other hand, random fluctuations can also be the result of an incomplete treatment of degrees of freedom associated with fields that couple to the field of interest.
 As with nonrelativistic Bose-Einstein condensates of condensed matter physics, one expects that disorder will impact the critical behavior of relativistic Bose-Einstein condensation.
-The present study is a first step toward a systematic study of disorder in relativistic quantum field theory models, in that we focus on a noninteracting charged scalar field at finite temperature in the presence of nonstatic randomness (the condition for staticity will be properly defined shortly).
+The present study is a first step toward a systematic study of disorder in relativistic quantum field theory models, in that we focus on a weakly interacting charged scalar field at finite temperature in the presence of nonstatic randomness (the precise meaning for {\em nonstatic noise} will be defined shortly).
 Our model is a kind of generalization of the scalar Landau-Ginzburg theory, where the quenched disorder is described by random fluctuations of the effective transition temperature~\cite{dot}.

 The organization of this paper is as follows.
-In Section~II we present our model.
-The disorder field couples to charged scalar field via the mass term of scalar field, just as in the random-temperature Landau-Ginzburg model.
+In Sec.~II we present our model.
+The disorder field couples to the charged scalar field via the mass term of the scalar field, just as in the random-temperature Landau-Ginzburg model.
 We consider weak disorder and implement a perturbative expansion for the free energy as power series expansion in the strength of the disorder field.
-In Section~III we study the thermodynamics properties of the free relativistic Bose gas at finite density with randomness.
-In Section~IV we obtain the critical temperature in the presence of random fluctuations.
-Conclusions and Perspectives are presented in Section~V. The paper includes an Appendix containing details of renormalization of the propagators.
+In Sec.~III we study the thermodynamics properties of the self-interacting relativistic Bose gas at finite density with randomness.
+The self-interactions of the scalar field are treated in a mean-field approximation.
+We calculate the noise average of the free energy.
+In Sec.~IV we obtain the critical temperature in the presence of random fluctuations.
+In Sec.~V we discuss the net total charge associated with the condensate and also the modifications in temperature evolution of the chemical potential due to disorder.
+Conclusions and Perspectives are presented in Sec.~VI.
+The paper includes Appendices containing details of lengthy derivations.
 Throughout the paper we employ units with $\hbar=c=k_{B}=1$.